luteron6/heatpress-timer/JOURNAL.md

 * [Buzzer](https://www.amazon.com/Gikfun-Terminals-Passive-Electronic-Arduino/dp/B01GJLE5BS/): $7.28
 * [Momentary Buttons](https://www.amazon.com/Gebildet-250VAC-Prewired-Momentary-Railway/dp/B083JWJPW5/): $7.99
 * Total Estimated Costs: $51.64
 I also created this repo for my journal any other files.
-I also tried to draw up a rough schematic for the timer:
+Furthermore, I tried to draw up a rough schematic for the timer:
 ![IMG_1361](https://github.com/user-attachments/assets/3e9e7e71-966d-4c20-bfd8-45f18f30369a)

 ## Day 2 - 5/20/2025 - 11:28 AM (3 hours)
 Today I made a [PR](https://github.com/hackclub/highway/pull/58) to add my project to the submissions.yml file in the hackclub/highway repo.

 I also tried to figure out how to connect the SPI display to the RP2040.
 This is my first time using the SPI protocol, and there's a lot more wires than the I2C protocol.
 Here's what I came up with:

 ![image](https://github.com/user-attachments/assets/2ae45ea8-3d49-4e6d-8690-1fb5ca3949ab).

 I also started to layout the schematic in KiCad.
 I haven't used KiCad in a while, so I had to figure everything out with the footprints and stuff.
 Here's what I have so far:

 ![image](https://github.com/user-attachments/assets/ccf1a4c1-99e8-469f-b21d-9d446d653918)